unovue/radix-vue/docs/content/meta/CheckboxRoot.md

     'required': false
   },
   {
-    'name': 'checked',
-    'description': '<p>The controlled checked state of the checkbox.
-Can be binded with v-model.</p>\n', 'type': 'boolean | \'indeterminate\'',
-    'required': false
-  },
-  {
-    'name': 'defaultChecked',
+    'name': 'defaultValue',
-    'description': '<p>The checked state of the checkbox when it is initially rendered.
-Use when you do not need to control its checked state.</p>\n', 'type': 'boolean',
+    'description': '<p>The value of the checkbox when it is initially rendered.
+Use when you do not need to control its value.</p>\n', 'type': 'AcceptableValue | AcceptableValue[]',
     'required': false
   },
   {